Also known as Two-Factor Authentication.

 Modern two-step authentication more frequently relies on a user’s smartphone than on a new piece of hardware.
 One common model of this uses SMS in order to provide an easy second factor.
-When the user enters their password, they are sent a text message with a unique code.
+When the user enters their password, they are sending a text message with a unique code.
 By entering that code in after the password, they supposedly prove that they also have their phone.
 Unfortunately, SMS is not a secure communication channel, so smartphone apps and plugins have been developed to create that secure channel.

 The most familiar form of authentication is the knowledge factor, or password.
 As old as Open Sesame, passwords have long been a standard for anonymous authentication.
 In order for a knowledge factor to work, both parties need to know the password, but other parties must not be able to find or guess it.

 The first challenge is in exchanging the password with the trusted party safely.
 On the web, when you register for a new site, your password needs to be sent to that site’s servers and might be intercepted in the process (which is why you should always check for SSL when registering or logging in — Administration Over SSL).

 Once the password has been received, it must be kept secret.
 The user shouldn’t write it down or use it anywhere else, and the site needs to carefully guard its database to ensure that hackers can’t access the passwords.

 Finally, the password needs to be verified.
 When a user visits the site, they need to be able to provide the password and have it verified against the stored copy.
 This exchange can also be intercepted (and so should always be done over SSL — Administration Over SSL) and exposes the user to another risk.